hothanhxuan/hothanhxuan/README.md

 <h1 align="center"> Hei, I’m Xuan (Susan)! </h1>
 <h3 align="center"> On the journey to become a real Data Analyst! </h3>
+My name is Xuan, but you can call me Susan.
+I graduated with honors and holds an MBA from Seinäjoki University of Applied Sciences in Finland, majoring in International Business Management.
-<h3 align="center"> I am interested in the following topics: Data is the oil field of the 21st century, how do they create big impact for businesses? </h3>
+I have a strong business mindset built on 5+ years of experience in sales consulting, customer relationship management, operations, and social media marketing.
+I'm passionate about working with data—transforming it into actionable insights that drive value for people and create measurable impact for businesses.I am interested in the following topics: Data is the oil field of the 21st century, how do they create big impact for businesses?

 ## 📫 How to reach me:
 📞 041 312 4555